Remark as delivered on Oct. 27, 2017 at the Mondavi Center for the Performing Arts for Chancellor May's Investiture

 My first stop was actually before that, in the form of many conference calls with Ralph Hexter, my friend and our provost who served as interim chancellor for 15 months.
 He could not have been more helpful in easing my transition to campus leadership.
 Provost Hexter, please stand to be recognized.

 I’ve been meeting all of the different UC Davis stakeholders and constituents to hear about what you think is important, what you are proud of, and what you think we need to do better.
-That’s students, faculty, and staff on our Davis and Sacramento campuses, but it’s also alumni, donors, government leaders, and news media.
+That’s students, that’s faculty, that’s staff on our UC Davis and Sacramento campuses.
+It’s also our alumni, donors, government leaders and news media.

 I noticed right away that everyone is very passionate about UC Davis, and their passion takes several forms.
-Some are excited about athletics — can I get a “Go Ags!”
+Some are excited about athletics — can I get a “Go Aggies?”

 Others are passionate about our life-saving work at the schools of medicine and veterinary medicine, or our advancements in patient care at the nursing school.

-And, I’m not sure, but the African American community seems a bit excited that I’m the first African American chancellor at UC Davis.
+And, I’m not sure, but I think the African American community seems a bit excited that I’m the first African American chancellor at UC Davis.